-Both the General Fund and the Water and Sewer fund develop a five-year capital improvements plan that lists specific capital and construction projects.
+The General Fund, Other Funds, CRA and the Water and Sewer fund develop five-year capital improvements plans that lists specific capital and construction projects.
 These projects are developed with either a committed funding source or with monies that have been saved over the course of several fiscal years and assigned in the fund balance for that specific project.
-Following are projects completed in the 2023 fiscal year.
+Following are projects completed in the 2024 fiscal year.
 These projects will enhance the City and surrounding area: